-To calculate EBITDA, a business must know its income, expenses, interest, taxes, deprecation (the loss in value of operational assets, such as equipment) and amortization, which is expenses for intangible assets, such as patents, that are spread out over a number of years.
+To calculate EBITDA, a business must know its income, expenses, interest, taxes, depreciation (the loss in value of operational assets, such as equipment) and amortization (expenses for intangible assets such as patents, that are spread out over a number of years).
 With those numbers in hand, the formula is:

 EBITDA = Revenue - Expenses (excluding tax, interest, depreciation and amortization)